nova-framework/quasar/README.md

 It have support for **public** and **private** channels.
 Additionaly, it offers a **WEB** interface which accepts authenticated **HTTP** requests for sending messages to particular channels.

-The **Quasar Push Server** being written specially for working with **[Nova Framework 4.x](https://github.com/nova-framework/framework/tree/4.0)**, the client infrastructure is already integrated in the framework.
+The **Quasar Push Server** being written specially for working with **[Nova Framework 4.x](https://github.com/nova-framework/framework/tree/4.0)**, its client infrastructure is already integrated in the framework.

 ## Client implementation example
 A typical client implementation is as following: